-Settlement Borough Borough Current Size Population Level of Facilities and Services Settlement (Ha) (BUA) Hierarchy Character (townscape and 2020 landscape) Accessibili Ranking Commentary (including notable changes since 2010) y Land to the south of the village is as Local Nature Reserve and a Country Park.
+Settlement Borough Current Settlement Hierarchy Population (BUA) Level of Facilities and Services Character (townscape and landscape) 2020 Accessibility Ranking Commentary (including notable changes since 2010) • Land to the south of the village is as Local Nature Reserve and a Country Park.
 To the north of the village are mostly agricultural land of rural context.
-Sutton Bonington Rushcliffe Other settlements 50 1210 There are some but limited services at Sutton Bonington including a primary school, library and part-time GP practice.
-Most of Sutton Bonington is designated as a Conservation Area which contains many listed buildings.
-Medium-Low Medium-Low accessibility Tollerton Rushcliffe Other settlements 58 1544 There are limited services in Tollerton, including one primary school.
+Sutton Bonington Rushcliffe Other settlements 50 1210 There are some but limited services at Sutton Bonington including a primary school, library and part-time GP practice. • Most of Sutton Bonington is designated as a Conservation Area which contains many listed buildings.
+Medium-Low Medium-Low accessibility Tollerton Rushcliffe Other settlements 58 1544 • There are limited services in Tollerton, including one primary school.
 There are no GP practices.
-3 Medium East of Gamston is allocated for up to 4000 homes, around 20 hectares of employment development, a neighbourhood centre and other community facilities
+5 Medium • East of Gamston is allocated for up to 4000 homes, around 20 hectares of employment development, a neighbourhood centre and other community facilities